Get to know Marie Eve Chabot better

 What are the main requirements to become a Vanuatu Citizen?

-The main requirements are as follow: The main applicant must demonstrate assets in his or her name of over US$250,000, he/she must be at least 18 years old, he/she must pay the contribution of $130,000 USD (+ extra fees) for a single applicant and have no criminal record.
+The main requirements are as follow: The main applicant must demonstrate assets in his or her name of over US$250,000, he/she must be at least 18 years old, he/she must pay the contribution (+ extra fees) for and have no criminal record.

 Other requirements may apply.